 Professor Wangari Maathai (1 April 1940 – 25 September 2011) was born in Nyeri, Kenya.
 She graduated in Biological Sciences from Mount St. Scholastica College in Atchison, Kansas in 1964.
 In 1966, she got her Master of Science degree at the University of Pittsburgh.

-Maathai later did her doctoral studies in Germany and the University of Nairobi.
+Maathai later did her doctoral studies in Germany and at the University of Nairobi.
 She obtained her PhD at the University of Nairobi in 1971 where she also taught veterinary anatomy.
 Her doctoral degree earned her a place in history as the first woman PhD holder in East and Central Africa.
 In 1976, Wangari Maathai became chair of the Department of Veterinary Anatomy and after that an associate professor in 1977.
 She was the first woman in the region to attain these positions.

 Wangari received honorary doctoral degrees from several institutions around the world because of her work.
 Some of them include the Williams College in Massachusetts (1990), Hobart and William Smith Colleges (1994), the University of Norway (1997) and Yale University (2004).